nakhli/MonkeyOrm/README.md

 });
 ```
 # Batch insertion
-Batch insertion enables insertion of enumerable data sets; whether this data set is held in memory or streamed from any other source (file, database, network etc.).
+Batch insertion enables insertion of enumerable data sets; whether this data set is held in memory or streamed from any other source (file, database, network, computed on the fly etc.).

 ```csharp
 connection.SaveBatch("Users", new[]